-Serverless is a model for cloud computing.
-Serverless computing removes complexities of managing infrastructure and shifts that complexity to the cloud provider.
+Serverless is an execution model for Cloud Computing.
+Serverless computing removes the complexities of managing infrastructure and shifts that complexity to a cloud provider, hence the term Serverless.

 By the end of this article you should understand what Serverless is, the benefits, and the main tools that you should know when it comes to Serverless.

 In today’s article we’ll cover the following topics…

 - Serverless vs Functions

 - Drawbacks of Serverless